3DRaven/hintgrid/INSTALL.md

 > 🌐 English | **[Русская версия](INSTALL.ru.md)**

+**Back up first.** Before install, upgrades, editing `.env`, wiping data, or any production experiment, take **backups** per your operations policy: PostgreSQL (Mastodon database), Redis (snapshot / `BGSAVE` / hoster workflow), Neo4j data (Docker volumes or host paths from compose), and the HintGrid tree (including `.env`, optional venv, FastText model files).
+Exact dump commands are not listed here—they depend on OS and deployment. **Without a current backup, recovery may be impossible.**

 Below is a full scenario for **the same machine** that runs Mastodon: shared PostgreSQL and Redis; **Neo4j** can run in Docker using [deploy/docker-compose.neo4j.yml](deploy/docker-compose.neo4j.yml) (step 3) or on another host (see [docs/REFERENCE.ru.md](docs/REFERENCE.ru.md)).
 Paths and username match the examples in the repository (`deploy/systemd/`).

+### First run, load, and later runs

+The first successful `hintgrid run` against an **empty or nearly empty** Neo4j graph usually **takes much longer** than later runs and places **heavy load** on CPU, disk, PostgreSQL, and Neo4j.
+That follows from how the pipeline is implemented:

+- **Incremental loading from PostgreSQL** uses cursors stored in Neo4j (`PipelineState`: `last_status_id`, interactions, stats, etc.).
+While cursors are still at their initial values, the pipeline pulls **the full historical volume** allowed by settings (unlike later runs, which mostly fetch **new** rows after the saved ids).
+The `load_since` option narrows the time window and reduces first-run work.
+- **Local FastText embeddings** (the default when no external LLM is configured): if no trained model exists, the embedding path performs **full FastText training** over a streamed corpus from PostgreSQL before vectors are computed — a long, CPU- and I/O-intensive phase.
+- **Neo4j GDS analytics** (user/post clustering, PageRank, similarity graph, etc.) run over the **graph built in that run**; on the first run the graph is largest, so this phase costs more than when only deltas were added since the previous run.
+- **Personalized feed generation** defaults to users whose graph state changed (“dirty”); the **first** run may need to process **all** active users, which is slower and stresses Neo4j and Redis more.

+**Later** runs are typically **shorter and lighter**: cursor-based incremental loads, an existing embedding model (no full retrain while settings stay the same), and fewer feed updates — unless you force a full refresh (`feed_force_refresh` or similar) or change embedding settings (which can trigger migration and re-embedding).

 ### 1. System packages and user